chunky-dev/docs/ChunkyDocs/docs/license/index.md

 # License

-Chunky itself is released under the [GNU General Public License v3.0](https://github.com/chunky-dev/chunky/blob/master/LICENSE).
+Chunky itself is released under the <a href="https://github.com/chunky-dev/chunky/blob/master/LICENSE" target="_blank">GNU General Public License v3.0</a>.

-Except where otherwise noted, the content of the Chunky Manual is available under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+Except where otherwise noted, the content of the Chunky Manual is available under a <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/" target="_blank">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International</a> license.

 When sharing parts of the manual, please attribute the "Chunky Documentation Team" and include a link to this manual.